Every windows 10 user must know about Windows Event Viewer or Windows event logs.

 - Warnings – (in Yellow Symbol) Not necessarily significant, but might indicate that there’s a

-- Information – (in Light Blue bubble) Just to inform it is OK, so no need to worry about it.
+- Information – (in Light Blue bubble) Just to inform you it is OK, so no need to worry about it.

-Even if a Windows is running error-free it might have some issues that are unseen and may cause a long-term problem.
+Even if Windows is running error-free it might have some issues that are unseen and may cause a long-term problem.

 How to use Windows Event Logs to Solve Windows Problems:

-In order to get info about any error showing by windows event viewer, just follow the procedure:
+In order to get info about any error showing by the windows event viewer, just follow the procedure:

 - Double click on any windows event and track its id.

 - Copy event id and search in Google or in any other search engine to get info about it.

 - If it is an error then you may get a solution to it, which may help to prevent your operating system next time from such errors.

 So by using the above info about windows event viewer, we might be able to diagnose all problems or errors that our users are facing.